 Saudi allies first learn to fight

 With regard to the likelihood of Saudi Arabia’s participation in the fighting in Syria, Iran’s opposition, the main geopolitical and ideological rival of Riyadh in the Middle East, is categorically opposed to the very presence of the Saudis in this country.
 Relations between Saudi Arabia and Iran finally deteriorated after the Saudi authorities carried out the death sentence imposed on the famous Shiite preacher Nimra Bakr al-Nimra (1959-2016).
 Recall that the executed 2 January 2016 g.
 Sheikh Nimr was considered one of the most respected Shiite leaders of Saudi Arabia.
 He often addressed in his sermons a very important issue - discrimination against the Shiite minority by the authorities of Saudi Arabia.
 In Saudi Arabia, from 10 to 15% of the population adheres to the Shiite trend in Islam.
 Most Shiites live just on the coast of the Persian Gulf - in the oil-bearing region of Saudi Arabia.
 But the Wahhabis who are in power in the kingdom are negatively disposed towards Shiism, which inevitably affects Shiite civil rights.
 In particular, they do not have their own Shiite courts, but Shiite testimony is not recognized in Sunni courts.
 Shiite youth experience discrimination in finding employment and enrollment.
 The political factor is also mixed with religious hostility - the Saudi authorities consider the Shiite minority to be a conduit for Iranian influence in the state, a kind of “fifth column” that is oriented towards Iran and is completely controlled by Iranian secret services.
 Sheikh Nimr en-Nimr was repeatedly arrested by the Saudi special services, and in July 2015. was wounded by the police in the leg during the arrest and arrested.
 This happened after the riots in the eastern parts of the country.
 The court sentenced the 56-year-old sheikh to death for "inciting hatred and shaking national unity."
 The death sentence was approved by King Salman.
 After the execution, the body of an-Nimr was not handed over to relatives.
 The execution of an-Nimr caused a very negative reaction in Iran, many prominent figures of whom promised to avenge the sheikh.
 Syria is the field where Iran can settle accounts with Saudi Arabia.
 Another such region is Yemen, where the armed confrontation of insurgents, the Hussites and the troops of the Arab coalition led by Saudi Arabia, has continued for several years.
 There are also Iranian advisors involved.
 When the leadership of Saudi Arabia announced its readiness to start a ground operation in Syria in the near future, the position of the Iranian side was voiced by the Deputy Chief of the General Staff of the IRI Armed Forces, Brigadier General Masood Jazayri.
 He said that Iran is categorically against the introduction of Saudi and Turkish troops into Syria, but if the deployment of troops takes place, Iran will send such a number of military advisers to Syria, which will allow the Turkish and Saudi troops to invade Syria.
 In addition, General Jazayri did not fail to recall the presence of Saudi troops in Yemen, stressing that the Saudis had exhausted their military capabilities.
 The actions of Saudi Arabia and Turkey can lead to even greater destruction in Syria, the Iranian leadership is convinced.
 However, the thesis of General Jazayri that the Saudis have exhausted their military capabilities, it seems quite justified.
 Alone, Saudi Arabia will never decide to deploy troops to Syria, and in the case of joint actions with Turkey, it is the Turkish armed forces that will have to bear the brunt of combat operations.
-Major General Mohammad Ali Jafari, commander of the Islamic Revolutionary Guard Corps (IRGC) of Iran, stressed that Saudi Arabia would not risk sending its troops to Syria, since it has no chance against Iranian regular troops disguised by Russian military aircraft.

 The prediction of Iranian leaders about the destabilization of the political situation in Saudi Arabia itself in the event of the introduction of troops into Syria looks quite likely.
 It is known that not all figures of the highest authorities of the Saudi kingdom support the position on the introduction of troops into Syria.
 Unknown hackers uncovered the internal correspondence of Saudi Arabia’s top leaders.
 Thus, a number of generals consider the entry of troops into Syria a very dangerous decision, referring to the experience of the Yemeni operation, which is characterized as a failure.
 Therefore, if Riyadh dares to start a land operation, it will be only in alliance with other Sunni states, first of all with Turkey and several monarchies of the Persian Gulf.
 But the lack of regular Saudi troops in Syria does not mean that Riyadh does not participate in the conflict anyway.
 So, in the ranks of terrorist groups fighting against the regime of Bashar al-Assad, there are hundreds of militants - citizens of Saudi Arabia, many of them are led by detachments of terrorist organizations.
 In addition to the personal presence of mercenaries and terrorists, Saudi Arabia provides financial, logistical, organizational, informational support to numerous radical and terrorist organizations operating in Syria.
 If, however, regular Saudi troops are introduced into Syria, they will either have to fight only against Assad, which will automatically lead to strikes on the Saudis by Iran and Russia, or, in the case of imitation of antiterrorist actions, they will fight against themselves, the groups are supported by Saudi organizations and if Saudi troops strike them, then a paradoxical situation will arise where Riyadh will be on the side of Tehran and Damascus.
 But without participation in hostilities against terrorist groups, Saudi Arabia will not receive support from the United States and then, together with Turkey, it will have to be independently responsible for the actions of its troops in front of Iran and Russia.